timbru31/SilkSpawners/README.md

 useReflection (true) - Use reflection to get/set mob IDs, or otherwise use Bukkit's wrapper.
 Required for custom mobs.

-useExtraMobs (false) - Load custom mobs such as those from the [Natural Selection](http://www.minecraftforum.net/topic/950329-110smpforgenatural-selection-a-minecraft-survival-accession-v21/) mod.
+useExtraMobs (false) - Load custom mobs not normally recognized by Bukkit.
 The extra mobs must be specified in the 'creatures' section.

 verboseConfig (false) - Log verbose configuration information on load.